kwelsch7/Robo_Hangman/README.md

 # Robo_Hangman
-Robo Hangman is going to be the classic game, with a few important features:\r\n *1) Customizable guess limit.*
+Robo Hangman is going to be the classic game, with a few important features:

+*1) Customizable guess limit.*
     We always throw in fingers, toes, eyes, ears, hair, etc. to stretch out the game while playing it in person.
 Why not be able to do that here?
 *2) Word suggestion/spell-checker.*